KDUV

-KDUV (88.9 FM, "Spirit 88.9") is a non-commercial, listener-supported radio station broadcasting a Contemporary Christian music format.
-Licensed to Visalia, California, it serves the Visalia, Tulare, Fresno and Bakersfield areas of Central California.
-The station is owned by Community Educational Broadcasting, Inc. The studios and offices are on North Kelsey Street in Vislaia.
+KDUV (88.9 FM, "Spirit 88.9") is a non-commercial radio station licensed to Visalia, California, United States, and serving the Visalia, Tulare, Fresno and Bakersfield areas of Central California.
+Owned by Community Educational Broadcasting, Inc., it carries a contemporary Christian format.
+The studios and offices are on North Kelsey Street in Vislaia.

-KDUV is a Class B FM station with an effective radiated power (ERP) of 1,000 watts.
-The transmitter tower is on Mountain Road 276 in Three Rivers, California.
-Programming is also broadcast on FM translator station K261CO at 100.1 MHz in Bakersfield, California.
+The transmitter is on Mountain Road 276 in Three Rivers, California.
+Programming is also broadcast on FM translator station K261CO (100.1 FM) in Bakersfield, California.

+History

+The station signed on the air on February 1, 1991.
+Until December 26, 2010, KDUV was known on the air by its call letters, "KDUV-FM".
+Following a month of religious and secular Christmas music, the station re-branded as "Spirit 88.9" in late 2010.

 Programming

-Weekdays begin with the syndicated Brant Hansen Show in morning drive time.
-The show consists of music with positive stories, humor, games and listener participation.
-Other station personalities include Amanda Carroll (middays), Rob Anthony (afternoons), and an evening program, "The Fairly Local Show" featuring Chad, Angela, and Jill.
-The station broadcasts Christian talk and teaching programs in the early morning: Focus on the Family and Family Life Today.
+KDUV carries Brant Hansen in morning drive; other personalities include Amanda Carroll, Rob Anthony, and an evening program, "The Fairly Local Show" featuring Chad, Angela, and Jill.
+The station broadcasts Christian talk and teaching programs in the early morning.

 On weekends, "Keep The Faith," a mix of music, interviews and listener participation airs Sunday mornings.
 A religious service from a local Visalia church is also broadcast on the station.
 On Sunday afternoons and evenings, Tom Collins and Justin Paul are heard.